ocaml/dune/doc/dune-libs.rst

 ============

-Configurator is a small library designed to query features available on the system, in order to generate configuration for dune builds.
-Such generated configuration is usually in the form of command line flags, generated headers, stubs, but there are no limitations on this.
+Configurator is a small library designed to query features available on the system in order to generate configuration for Dune builds.
+Such generated configuration is usually in the form of command line flags, generated headers, and stubs, but there are no limitations on this.

 Configurator allows you to query for the following features: